Bertha L. Turner: Death

 In 1937, Turner suffered a sudden health collapse.
 It was eventually diagnosed as bladder cancer, according to her death certificate.
 Turner died on February 4, 1938.
-Her death was a shock to the Pasadena community, who reported solely on her death as the social news of the week in the California Eagle."There are no words to employ that might measure the extent of the loss that California sustains now and forever after: for hers was a niche that she alone could fill." - George Garner, California Eagle Her funeral was at the African Methodist Episcopal Church in Pasadena, and had an estimated 1500 people in attendance.
+Her death was a shock to the Pasadena community, who reported solely on her death as the social news of the week in the California Eagle."There are no words to employ that might measure the extent of the loss that California sustains now and forever after: for hers was a niche that she alone could fill." - George Garner, California Eagle Turner's funeral was held at the African Methodist Episcopal Church in Pasadena, with an estimated 1500 people in attendance.
 Turner is buried at Mountain View Cemetery and Mausoleum in Altadena, Los Angeles County.
 At the time of her death she was reported to be, "California's wealthiest colored citizen" and to have employed hundreds of people during the summer season.